AmenZemzem68/crt-club-isste-volunteering-designs/README.md

 - **Source Files:** Includes `.ai` files for all designs, which can be opened and edited in Adobe Illustrator.
 - **Exported Previews:** Provides `.jpg` previews of the designs for easy viewing.
-- **Purpose-driven Designs:** Each project was created with the goal of supporting the CRT Club and its events, including their blood donation campaign.
+- **Purpose-driven Designs:** Each project was created with the goal of supporting the activities and events at the A.A.H.H.M school.

 ---